marcolino/farmatime-server/README.md

 - Admin UI
 - acme-server Console & CLI

+# Dependencies

+## for the server:
+ - node
+ - git-crypt
+ - python

+## for the client
+ - yarn
+ - python

 # Getting Started

 You can get started with acme-server immediately on the acme-server Cloud.